thomas-fire-help/firehelp-api/API_DOC.md

-param :email_address  String,  required: true param :notes          Text param :tags           String,  desc: "Comma separated string of Tag IDs"
+param :email_address  String,  required: true param :notes          Text param :tags           String,  desc: "Comma separated string of Tag IDs" param :user_id        Integer, desc: "DO NOT CHANGE, which user the housing post belongs to" param :status         String,  options: ['available', 'claimed', 'archived'], default: 'available', desc: 'Shouldn't be changed via create, only via update.
+Status of the posting' params :verified      Boolean, default: false, desc: 'Shouldn't be changed via create, only via update.
+Whether the posting is verified or not'
 ```
 ## Update
+`required` will only be enforced if it does not previously exist
 ```
 api :PATCH/PUT, '/housings/:id'
 param :city           String,  required: true